The Best Ways to Explore Sydney Harbour in 2023

 The best choice for adrenalin junkies.

-If Speed is your favourite movie, and thrills and spills are more your thing, then a jet boat ride might be just right for you.
+If Speed is your favourite movie, and thrills and spills are more your thing than a slow ferry ride, then a jet boat tour of the harbour might be just right for you.

-A jet boat tour of Sydney Harbour covers the major attractions but at a mighty pace, so are more about the journey rather than a sightseeing trip.
+A jet boat experience covers the major harbour attractions but at a mighty pace, so this is more about the journey rather than a sightseeing trip.

-That said, they were great fun and a good idea if travelling with teens.
+That said, these are great fun and a good idea if travelling with teens.
 Be warned you will get wet.

 A few tips

-I can’t recommend one of these over the other as I have not been on them all, but I have heard really good things about Thunder Jet and who doesn’t love a purple raincoat!
+I can’t recommend one of these over the other as I have not been on them all, but I had a really fun time on Thunder Jet and I chose them the first time because of their raincoats, I mean who doesn’t love a purple raincoat!

 Sail on a Tall Ship on Sydney Harbour